Ellay - mobility in the moment

 RECEIVER (The community)

 Join and be a part of the moment

 A notification will show the community that an elderly is sharing a moment.
 By just pressing join people around the elderly can connect with them.
-A map will appear to show where the elderly is located in relation to where you are at the moment.
 The person who wants to join the moment will give the elderly a phone call, confirming that he or she will come.
 Hearing each others voices before meeting will hopefully establish a relationship between them and elicit the curiosity.

 The participatory design process

 During this project we used participation, engagement, provocation and intervention to explore and design new ways of interacting and of sharing power in the society today.

 Ethnographic field research

 When starting this project we went out in the streets of Umeå using the snowball method, meeting and talking to people, generating contacts and starting to pull threads, initially without any specific agenda.
 As this was still in an early stage of the project, we felt that mobility could be “anything” for “anyone”, depending on whom you were asking or observing.
 Since we did not have a specific user group in the beginning of the project and the brief was very open for interpretation, we saw the value in just meeting any person and see where this could take us further.

 Bringing people’s stories to life